Musicals101.com

 b.
 Dec.
 17, 1938 (Tulsa, OK)

-One of the most popular stage ingénues of the late 20th Century, Watson originated several key roles in the musical comedy repertoire.
+One of the most popular stage ing'nues of the late 20th Century, Watson originated several key roles in the musical comedy repertoire.
 After appearing as Velma in the London cast of West Side Story (1958), she charmed Broadway as the original Kim MacAfee in Bye, Bye Birdie (1960) introducing "One Boy."
 She took over the lead in the original production of Carnival (1962), and appeared as the French maiden Janine Nicolete in the unsuccessful Ben Franklin in Paris (1964) and A Joyful Noise (1966).
 Her delightful performance as "The Girl" in an all-star TV production of The Fantasticks led its composers to cast her in their experimental musical Celebration (1969).
-Watson ended her reign as Broadway's top ingénue playing the title role in the revival of No, No Nanette (1971) -- in which she sang the title tune and shared "I Want to Be Happy" with Jack Gilford.
-In recent years, she has lived and worked in California.
+Watson ended her long reign as Broadway's top ing'nue playing the title role in the revival of No, No Nanette (1971), in which she sang the title tune and shared "I Want to Be Happy" with Jack Gilford.
+She has made numerous television appearances, including roles on St. Elsewhere (1984), Wings (1993) and the soap opera General Hospital (1987).
+Married to producer Norton Wright, she lives in Sherman Oaks, California, and is returning to Broadway as Emily Whitman in a revival of Sondheim's Follies (2011).

 Wayburn, Ned